TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 ### Building

 There is a single binary for the server, `ttn-lw-stack`, as well as a binary for the command-line interface `ttn-lw-cli`.
 The single binary contains all components start one or multiple components.
-This allows you to run the stack with one command in simple deployment scenarios, as well as distributing micro-services for more advanced scenarios.
+This allows you to run The Things Stack with one command in simple deployment scenarios, as well as distributing micro-services for more advanced scenarios.

 We provide binary releases for all supported platforms, including packages for various package managers at https://github.com/TheThingsNetwork/lorawan-stack/releases.
 We suggest you use the compiled packages we provide in production scenarios.